 England’s oldest cat breed was actually first a valued member of the Roman Empire, where he was a prized mouser.
 That same skill earned him a place in the streets and homes of England, where he was further developed over the centuries.
 His calm and easygoing nature matches the teddy bear look given by his large, round eyes, often copper in colour.
 A medium to large size, the British Shorthair comes with a dense coat in a number of colours and patterns, though the most familiar is the bluish-gray coat.

 In 1930s San Francisco, a doctor returned from Burma with a small dark-brown female cat that he bred to Siamese cats.
 The result of his efforts was a sable-coloured (dark brown) cat that led to the development of the Burmese.
-While originally all Burmese cats were sable, the breed now comes in a wide variety of colours.
+While originally all Burmese cats were sable, the historic breed now comes in a wide variety of colours.
 This breed’s eyes are very large and expressive, and have won many a cat lover’s heart.

 Sturdy, rugged, and very large, this is the gentle giant of the cat world.
 A longhaired breed native to America, his long and flowing coat has a silky, almost oily texture, and comes in literally dozens of colour combinations.
 His tail is another recognizable feature—extremely large and heavily plumed.
 Intelligent, sweet, and a world-class mouser, the Maine Coon is a well-rounded cat.

 The name suggests this breed originated in Persia, and records show the breed was exported from that region in the 1600s.
 However, ancient Egyptian drawings bearing resemblance to this breed have many questioning just where he originally came from.
-This popular breed is known for its luxurious coat, large eyes, and flat face.
+This popular and historic breed is known for its luxurious coat, large eyes, and flat face.
 It comes in an array of coat colours and patterns: solid colour (white, black, blue, red, cream), silver and golden, shaded and smoke, tabby, parti-colour, calico and bicolour, and Himalayan.

 His legs are short but heavily boned, so he’s not the most athletic of cats.
 He is, however, a world-class cuddler.